[Last updated: 26 March 2018]

 NOTE – You need not be a student in a university to join this internship.

-We will be offering the opportunity for up to 8 persons each month in 2018 and 2019 for April, May, June, July, August, September, October, and November to stay in Southern Thailand with us to study and work with snakes (reptiles), amphibians, insects, or whatever you’re interested in.
-We are especially interested in snakes and other reptiles, but welcome all.
+We will be offering the opportunity for up to 8 persons each month in 2018 and 2019 for April to November to stay in Southern Thailand with us to study and work with snakes (reptiles), amphibians, insects, or whatever you’re interested in.
+We are especially interested in, and knowledgable about snakes and other reptiles, but all are welcomed.
 You need not be a student of biology or a conservation major at a university to take part in this unique learning environment.
-Most of our applicants are just graduating from high school and want to get more experience handling reptiles.
+Most of our applicants are just graduating from high school and want to get more experience finding and handling reptiles.

-This is a unique opportunity for people 18 years and older who are interested in coming to Thailand for 7-60 days to learn as much as possible about snakes and other reptiles through your own research.
-(Species list here.)
+This is a unique opportunity for someone 18 years and older who is interested in coming to Thailand for 7-60 days to learn as much as possible about snakes and other reptiles in this area.
+Research projects, experiential learning, through your own research. ( Reptile Species List here.)

 This primarily self-guided experience can be adapted to fit your needs.
 If you want to obtain a lot of experience finding snakes or other reptiles or wildlife in the rainforest – we can focus on teaching you the skills needed to find them.
 If you want to become better at handling non-venomous or venomous snakes, we can help you accomplish that.
 We want to help you fulfill your goals and objectives while here.
 You will use this short time (typically 1-4 weeks per placement) to accomplish as much as possible.
 While we can suggest some general goals, each internship participant will come up with a list of objectives to complete during the internship.

 SCHEDULE – Sign up for these months in 2018 or 2019.